weaveworks/weave/ipam/ipam.md

 Allocator maintains a list of 'inflight' requests so it can avoid sending the same request twice, and to match up donations against requests.
 Donations do not state why they were sent.

+Allocator broadcasts its own state any time the has-free flag changes, or when it reclaims a leak.

 ## Concurrency